Claire-Fisher/Donofy/TESTING.md

 * Result:
   * Sign up buttons appeared as expected.
 * Action:
-  * Added additional sign up info the bottom sign up button so it matches the top version.
+  * Added additional sign up info to the bottom sign up button so it matches the top version.
 ***
 **Home Page: Responsiveness**
 * Expected:
   * All page content to shrink, grow and rearrange according to screen width.
-  * Hero text ontop of hero image to disappear on screen width <992px and reappear below instead.
+  * Hero text on top of hero image to disappear on screen width <992px and reappear below instead.
   * Hero image to switch to a different version with a shorter aspect ratio.
 * Testing:
   * Used Chrome Dev Tools to inspect the home page at screen widths 320px / 576px / 768px / 992px / 1200px / 2560px.